-The way the initially structured the campaigns made organizing the ad groups and ads really simple.
+The way we initially structured the campaigns made organizing the ad groups and ads really simple.

 From there, with our list of keywords and city/state modifiers all fleshed out, we grouped all the closely related keywords together to create our ad groups.

-We also made sure that our ad groups were closely related to the web pages we would be sending the traffic to (also known as a landing page).
+We also made sure that our ad groups were closely related to the web page(s) we would be sending the traffic to: the landing page.

 Finally, it was time to create the actual PPC ads—the first touchpoint between MRC and their prospects—that would generate new roofing leads for their business.

 We started off by creating 3 ads per ad group, each with different ad text and a unique marketing angle.

 - Included the benefits of working with Metal Roof co.

 - Addressed the pain points of their ideal prospects

 - Informed prospects about an existing limited time promotion